earthly/earthly/docs/ci-integration/remote-buildkit.md

 - There is data closer to a remote machine than your development/CI environment, so you bring the build to the data
 - You are using Earthly in Kubernetes, and want to isolate the containers doing the actual building because they require privileged mode
 - You want to share a build machine (or cluster) with your CI environment and your developers
-- Your local computer does not have the capabilities to build the software (`docker` is missing, or you lack sufficient privileges, or it is simply not powerful enough)
+- Your local computer does not have the capabilities to build the software (`docker`/`dockerd` is missing, or you lack sufficient privileges, or it is simply not powerful enough)

 ### Configuring A Remote Cache

 #### Networking

 A remote daemon should be reachable by all clients intending to use it.
-Earthly uses ports `8371-8373` to communicate, so these should be open and available to communicate.
+Earthly uses ports `8371-8373` to communicate, so these should be open and available.

 #### Daemon

 To configure an `earhly/buildkitd` daemon as a remotely available daemon, you will need to start the container yourself.
-See our configuration docs for more details on all the options available; but here are the ones you need to know:
+See our [configuration docs](../earthly-config/earthly-config.md) for more details on all the options available; but here are the ones you need to know:

 **`BUILDKIT_TCP_TRANSPORT_ENABLED`**